Skip to main content

 Verify Summary Generation

-Check your activity logs to confirm that the summary-event was triggered and the AI generated a summary of the data:
+Check your activity logs to confirm that the summary-event was triggered and that an Agents.sendMessage call was made to your agent with payload data such as:

 {